britton-jb/sentinel/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

+# FIXME
+Upgrade guardian, and comeonin, as it looks like they have some breaking changes

+Mix Install
+  - does something weird with the migrations.
+Have it sleep for a few seconds?
+  - utc_datetime instead of datetime
+  - Add fixme your repo note next to sentinel repo in config
+  - Update user model casting thing, ensure it includes the email downcaser
+  - Mix install sets up user that has a required username and other fields.
+Fix that.
+  - Mix install doesn't properly generate the ueberauth migration
+  - Add optional note to guardiandb hook in config

+# END FIXME

 Things I wish [Guardian](https://github.com/ueberauth/guardian) included out of the box.
 Routing, confirmation emails, password reset emails.
 It's just a thin wrapper on Guardian buteverybody shouldn't have to repeat